Sekiraw/Sekiraw/README.md

 - Advanced **AI Models** and **Machine Learning Algorithms**
 - Creating seamless **cross-platform experiences**
 - Day by day, diving deeper into **game development** and **optimizations**
+- Optimizing everything from the core by **creating custom libraries**

 ---